 - 20 drops of your favourite doTERRA essential oil

-- Combine ingredients and enjoy
+- Combine ingredients and fill with distilled water.

-- Citrus Bliss, Grapefruit, Lavender Peace and Wild Orange are all beautiful options, or you could blend your own fragrance from a few oils. x
+- Citrus Bliss, Peppermint, Grapefruit, Lavender Peace and Wild Orange are all beautiful options, or you could blend your own fragrance from a few oils. x

 This one is for the chocolate lovers!